bnosac/doc2vec/README.md

 vocab     <- summary(model,   which = "words")
 ```

--  Get the embedding of specific documents / words or sentences
+-  Get the embedding of specific documents / words or sentences.

 ```r